weiyaw/flexss/README.md

-# flexss
+# flexss (Fitting flexible subject-specific curves)
-Flexible subject-specific curves for analysing longitudinal datasets.

-This is a R package that implements Bayesian penalised splines for longitudinal modelling.
+This is a R package for fitting flexible subject-specific curves when analysing longitudinal data.
+Currently, it implements a Bayesian semiparametric model which allows modelling subject-specific curves as splines.

-**This is still a work-in-progress and is only made public for my PhD application evaluation.**
+**This is still a work-in-progress.
+More details and an accompanying paper will come.**

-**To PhD application reviewers: all routines are stored in ./R directory.**